 - Collaboration isn’t real-time

 King of the cloud storage world, it’s pretty obvious that Dropbox was going to be on this list, thanks to its highly reliable cloud storage services for the iPhone, that come packed with convenient file sharing and syncing features.

-Dropbox lets you choose when to make automatic backups of photos or videos, and can even access files offline.
+As far as security is concerned, Dropbox uses Secure Sockets Layer 3.3 and Transport Layer Security for the protection of iPhone files that get transferred to Dropbox’s servers.Dropbox lets you choose when to make automatic backups of photos or videos, and can even access files offline.
 You can also share file links, whether they be small or large without having to use any email attachments.